 The Cornell IT Security Office (ITSO) recommends the following baseline precautions while traveling internationally.
 In the event your devices are lost, stolen, or altered while traveling, adhering to these precautions will reduce the risk to you and the University.

 For questions about any of the recommendations listed here, please consult with your local IT support or the IT Security Office (email@example.com).

 Pre-Travel: Start Preparing Weeks Before Leaving on an International Trip

-Make sure all operating systems and applications are updated and patched before leaving on your trip.
+Make sure all operating systems and applications are updated.

 Only connect to known and trusted networks.